 IMS TECHNOLOGY SERVICES DEPLOYS MARTIN AUDIO AT THE 2017 US OPEN SQUASH CHAMPIONSHIPS

-After producing the US Open Squash Championships in Philadelphia for seven years, IMS Technology Services noticed a distinct improvement in the audio quality after switching to Martin Audio CDD-LIVE speakers for this year’s event.
+Philadelphia for seven years, IMS Technology Services noticed a distinct improvement in the audio quality after switching to Martin Audio CDD-LIVE speakers.

 As IMS Director of Audio Chris Leonard points out, 'We definitely upgraded the speaker coverage with the Martin Audio CDD-LIVE 12's and 8's.
 They had a major impact on the environment with their low-end extension and consistent wide coverage.
 There's no good place to put subs at this event, so having a speaker with the low-end power of the CDD-LIVE series really helped us out with adding excitement to the audio quality and coverage.
 This was the 7th year we've done this event and by far the best sounding one yet.'